Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 Now the question is, “How many indicators should I use?”
+“How many indicators are there?”
 Well, that depends on what you need.
 Do you need a tool to help you define the trend?
 Do you need an indicator to help time your entry?
 Do you need an indicator to help you manage your trade?

 Once you have answered those questions, then you’ll have to find the appropriate indicators to use.

 For example, let’s say you’re an indicator junkie, you want to use indicators to help enter, exit, and manage your trades.
 Then I would say you can use 4 indicators:

 - To define your area of value

 So to have the best combination of technical indicators, you must choose one indicator that can define the trade, and one indicator to manage your trades, and so on…

 Or maybe you’re familiar with price action trading, you can define the trend using price action, you can identify your area of value using support resistance, or trendlines, so you don’t need indicators.

 Or maybe you can also use price action to help you time your entry using candlestick patterns, then at this point maybe the only indicator that you need is for trade management, maybe you can use an indicator like a moving average, etc.